domain7/development/_includes/custom_application_project_types.md

   Ssshhhhh...
 Are you needing to define a market which didn’t previously exist?

-  Examples: PN Rail, Eagle West - Crane Tools and Quote App, Falcon, Benefic, CLAC Wellness, Training and Career Services, Carsumer, Mystery Shopping
+  Examples: PN Rail, Eagle West - Crane Tools, Benefic, CLAC Training and Career Services, Carsumer, Mystery Shopping

 * Systems Integration